tiennguyendang/task-manager-api-support/README.md

 - [#186](https://github.com/tiennguyendang/task-manager-api/issues/186) Refactor success response and error response format
   - Wrap success response data with `data` property
   - Wrap pagination links property with meta property
-  - Return only fields that are updated with new values when doing `ListOperator`
+  - Return only fields that are updated with new values when doing `UpdateOperation`
   - Refactor login response data format
   - Simplify error response format by returning only `name` and `message`